Christ Church, Crewkerne: History

 The church underwent restoration and improvement work in 1878 and reopened in November that year.
 The vestry was enlarged in 1900 to the designs of Howard Gaye of London.
 A new organ, built by James Ivimey of Southampton, was dedicated at the church on 13 July 1910 by the Rural Dean, Rev. W. Farrer.

 By the 1960s, Christ Church was facing dwindling congregation numbers as many parishioners favoured worshipping in St Bartholomew, except namely the elderly parishioners who had used Christ Church for years.
 In 1965, plans were revealed for the potential selling or leasing of the church to the Roman Catholic Church.
-At the time, the Catholic parish covering Chard, Crewkerne and Illminster faced a shortage of accommodation in Crewkerne as their small wooden chapel, also on South Street, was too small to serve its congregation, particularly after recent expansion of the town.
+At the time, the Catholic parish covering Chard, Crewkerne and Ilminster faced a shortage of accommodation in Crewkerne as their small wooden chapel, also on South Street, was too small to serve its congregation, particularly after recent expansion of the town.
 The plans did not come to fruition.

 Christ Church was declared redundant by the Church of England on 7 August 1969.
 Although it was a listed building, the Church Commissioners sought the demolition of the church to make way for housing.
 In January 1975, Yeovil District Council approved the Church Commissioners' plans for its demolition and replacement with four houses.
 Demolition was carried out in 1975 and ultimately it was replaced with Christchurch Court, a residential development of eight flats and garages.
 The Bishop of Bath and Wells, the Right Rev. John Bickersteth, authorised the breaking up of the churchyard's remaining tombstones, approximately 14 of them and many illegible, for reuse as building foundation material, unless any relatives wished to remove them themselves.
 A request was also made to the Home Office for an order to abolish the requirement of moving human remains from the site, where they would be left undisturbed.
-A Blue plaque is now fixed on the front boundary wall to commemorate the former church.
+A blue plaque is now fixed on the front boundary wall to commemorate the former church.